Skew Mean Curvature Flow: Short Time Existence of SMCF

-Similar to the argument in Section~\ref{s:symbol}, it is easy to check that the system (\ref{app-flow}) is a degenerate parabolic system.
-The degeneracy of the equation is caused by the diffeomorphism group of the underlying manifold, just as in the case of mean curvature flow(MCF).
-It is well-know that by applying the DeTurk's trick, one can prove the short time existence of a solution to the MCF.
+This shows that for each fixed $\varepsilon>0$, the operator $P_{\varepsilon}$ is weakly elliptic.
+The degeneracy of the equation is caused by the diffeomorphism group of the underlying manifold, just as in the case of MCF.
+It is well-know that by applying the DeTurck trick, one can prove the short time existence of a solution to the MCF.
 Here we follow the same trick to show the existence of a local solution of the perturbed SMCF (\ref{e:pSMCF}).

 \begin{lemma} For each $\varepsilon>0$, the Cauchy problem (\ref{e:pSMCF}) admits a unique smooth solution on the time interval $[0,T_{\varepsilon})$ for some $T_{\varepsilon}>0$. \end{lemma}